 Recently I underestimated just how lengthy the process can be and I almost felt overwhelmed, but I decided to start anyway and I managed to get through most of my first application in one sitting.
 What helped though, was making sure that I was in constant communication with my proposed supervisor.
 Before I officially started the application, my supervisor and I had a few chats to iron out things about the project and help me edit my CV.

-Editor's note: This blog was first published on 31/05/2019.
-We've checked and updated it for current readers.
+Editor's note: A version of this blog was first published on 31/05/19.
+We've updated it for current readers.

 Our free PhD newsletter shares courses, funding news, stories and advice